psqgis/psqgis.github.io/_posts/2018-03-28-Site-Reorg.md

 date: 2018-03-28
 ---

-PSQGIS.com was reorganized in March 2018.The [meeting minutes](/minutes.html) were moved from our [blog](\blog) to their own page.
+PSQGIS.com was reorganized in March 2018.
+The [meeting minutes](/minutes.html) were moved from our [blog](\blog) to their own page.
 This clears up the confusion of the minutes being listed in the blog by publication date instead of meeting date.

 The [PSQGIS resources page](\resources.html) was redesigned to make updates quicker and easier.